 Mindfulness-Based Cognitive Therapy (MBCT)

 Combines cognitive therapy principles with meditative practices to help prevent mild states of depression and anxiety from spiraling out of control.
 Developed by Drs Zindel Segal, Mark Williams, and John Teasdale, MBCT has been clinically proven to be as effective as medication in preventing relapses of depression, as well as relieving the severity of symptoms in anxiety disorders and bipolar disorder.
 After just 8 weeks of MBCT, participants’ brain function and mood regulation improve in ways which allow them to respond more effectively to distressing situations, emotions, and thoughts.
 Best suited to adults who are not acutely depressed.
-Next group starts September 28, 2017 in Pleasanton, will meet Thursday evenings, from 6:15 to 7:45 pm, through November 16.
-Register by 9/7/17 to get early reg. discount.
+Next group starts January 20, 2018 in Pleasanton, will meet Saturday mornings, from 10 am to 12 pm, through March 10.
+Register by 1/6/18 to get early reg. discount.

 Mindfulness-Based Relapse Prevention (MBRP)